okweipeng/rock-paper-scissors-py/README.md

 # **Rock, Paper, Scissors Game**

 Welcome to the **Rock, Paper, Scissors** game!
 This is a Python-based implementation of the popular game where you compete against the computer to see who wins.
 The game continues until there is a winner, and it provides feedback on the outcome of each round.
+To play again rerun the code!

 ---